RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

 \subsection{Mission Planner}

-Mission planner receives the occupancy map from Map constructor, and plans a obstacle-free path from start to end.
-It consists two components, namely, \textit{Path Planner} and \textit{Point Transformer}, as illustrated in~\ref{subsubsec:path_planner} and~\ref{subsubsec:point_transformer}.
+Mission planner receives the occupancy map from map constructor, and plans an obstacle-free path from start to end.
+It includes two components, which are \textit{path planner} and \textit{point transformer}.
+The complete algorithm of mission planner is detailed in \appref{alg:mission_planner}.